scrivomatic

 TL;DR (simple summary)

-1. Install the latest pandoc and pandocomatic tools.
+1. Installation: Install the latest pandoc and pandocomatic command-line tools.
+For PDFs you need Typst / LaTeX / Prince or other PDF engine installed.

-4. Scrivener will automatically trigger pandocomatic during post-processing, creating your final outputs for you..
+4. Automatic Processing: Scrivener’s post-processor will automatically trigger pandocomatic during post-processing, creating the final desired outputs (e.g., PDF, HTML, DOCX, TXT).

-Scrivener has many options, and to better understand the workflow outlined on this page, you should read at least sections §21 and §24 of the Scrivener user manual.
+Further Reading: To better understand the outlined workflow, I recommend reading at least sections §21 (Post-Processing) and §24 (Scripting) of the Scrivener user manual.

 Table of Contents